pheldring/pheldring.github.io/_posts/2020-09-10-welcome-to-jekyll.markdown

 7. The Ride of a Lifetime by Robert Iger
 8. On Tyranny - Twenty Lessons from the Twentieth Century by Timothy Snyder
 9. 1984 by George Orwell
+10. A Concise History of Korea - From Antiquity to the Present by Michael J. Seth

 ## Complete All 3 Korean Made Simple Books
 * Read Korean Made Simple 1 and Korean Made Simple 2